 Rotate the Bird's Toys

 Much like young children, birds get bored playing with the same old toys after a while.
-Bird toys can be pricey, though, so many owners opt to keep a stash of several different types of toys and rotate different ones in and out of their bird's cage every couple of weeks.
+Bird toys can be pricey, though, so some owners opt to keep a stash of several different types of toys and rotate different ones in and out of their bird's cage every couple of weeks.
 This way, your bird will get to play with "new" toys every now and then, which will help keep him mentally occupied.
 Make a quick batch of homemade bird toys to offer even more variety to your feathered friend.

 03 of 05